TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 VANCOUVER TRANSIT AND COVID-19

 In response to the coronavirus outbreak, TransLink has implemented a number of measures to help keep its employees and the public safe.
+For example, as of early September, masks or other face coverings are required on board at all times.

 For more details about the transit company’s response to the current pandemic, and for the most up-to-date information about the status of services, see the TransLink website.